The Gift of Self-Care

 • Discover or deepen experiences of spirituality and peace in day today life.

-Karen Caffrey, LPC, JD Psychotherapy and Counseling in West Hartford, CT 06107
+Karen Caffrey, LPC, JD, Counseling and Psychotherapy in West Hartford, CT 06107